How do you know if you need a noise assessment?

-How to tell if you need a noise assessment?
+How to tell if you need to do a noise assessment

 Now that is a good question, the Noise Regs require an employer to do a noise assessment if they think there is a noise risk, but how do you know you have a noise risk without doing a noise assessment…?